vibesoldotxyz/Micro-Buy-Bot-for-Pump.Fun/README.md

 ```
 Happy bumping!

-# If you are felling generous buy me a coffee!
+# If you are feeling generous buy me a coffee!

 SOL adress: 3MvHN2S1biwmnBwmwZfiQLkAyaAzdhXatg2WXARPf9R6